Understanding Vaccines and the National Immunisation Program

 - introducing the learner to comprehensive information on the theoretical and practical components of immunisation

 - guiding the learner to utilise the relevant resources that support best practice when delivering an immunisation service, and

 - assisting the learner to assess their understanding of the relevant information.

-This course has been developed by immunisation and education experts from the Communicable Disease Control Branch (CDCB), Department for Health and Ageing, South Australia, WA Health and the Education and Training Department of the Women and Children’s Hospital, Adelaide, South Australia.
+This course has been developed by immunisation and education experts from the Communicable Disease Control Branch (CDCB), Department for Health and Wellbeing, South Australia, WA Health and the Education and Training Department of the Women and Children’s Hospital, Adelaide, South Australia.

 Register now for Understanding Vaccines and the National Immunisation Program

 Health professionals who successfully complete and meet all course requirements will be awarded a Certificate of Completion.
-On completion of the course all learners will be able to print a Record of Study that can be used as evidence for claiming Continuing Professional Development.

 State and Territory legislation governs whether this Certificate allows the health professional to immunise independent of a medical order.
 Currently Understanding Vaccines and the National Immunisation Program is an approved training program in South Australia, Western Australia, Victoria and the Northern Territory.

 Accreditation and continuing professional development